Effective 9 April 2020

 Customer Data non-public data provided by the Customer to GO1 to enable the provision of the Services.

 Equipment includes modems, hardware, servers, software, operating systems, networking, telecommunications, web servers and the like.

 Fees means the Implementation Fees and the License Fees.

-GO1 Content means Content published or otherwise provided by or through GO1, including through the Website.
+GO1 Content means Content published or otherwise provided by or through GO1, including through the Website or the App.

 Implementation Fees has the meaning given to it in clause 5.1.

 Implementation Services means that part of the Services, including any training that GO1 may offer at its discretion, provided by GO1 to enable the Customer to commence to use the Courses.

 Initial Service Term means the initial term, being 12 months from the commencement of the Contract, or other term agreed between GO1 and the Customer, whichever is greater, during which the Services are provided.